Resistivity minimum in diluted metallic magnets

 We can further understand the dilute limit $n_{s}\ll1$ through a different perturbative treatment~\citep{Elliott1962,Rushbrooke1964}.
 To lowest order in $n_{s}$, we only need to consider two local spins, located at $\bm{R}_{0}$ and $\bm{R}_{1}$ ($\bm{R}_{0}\neq\bm{R}_{1}$).
-The spin-spin correlator can be obtained exactly:
+The spin-spin correlator can be obtained exactly in this limit:

-To order $\mathcal{O}(n_{s}^{2})$, the disorder averaged spin structure factor is:
+To order $\mathcal{O}(n_{s}^{2})$, the disorder averaged spin structure factor is

-For the parabolic dispersion, we can plug in the exact expression (\ref{eq:rkky_Meijer}) into (\ref{eq:Sq_lowNS}).
+For the parabolic dispersion, we can plug in the exact expression (\ref{eq:rkky_Meijer}) into Eq.~(\ref{eq:Sq_lowNS}).
 Due to the $r^{-2}$ asymptotic decay of the RKKY interaction $J(\bm{r})$, the infinite sum in (\ref{eq:Sq_lowNS}) converges rapidly as we increase the cutoff $r<\Lambda$.
-For $\mu=-3.396t$, we obtain good convergence for $\Lambda\gtrsim256 a$ where $a$ is the lattice parameter.
+For $\mu=-3.396t$, we obtain good convergence for $\Lambda\gtrsim256 a$ where $a$ is the lattice constant.

-In Fig.~\ref{fig:Sq_lowNS}, we plot the static spin structure factor obtained from Eq.~(\ref{eq:Sq_lowNS}) for the parabolic dispersion with a low spin concentration $n_s=0.2$.
-The result agrees qualitatively with the high-T expansion at small $n_{s}$ [see Fig.~\ref{fig:Sq_highT}(g)], showing a clear enhancement at $k=2k_{F}$ upon lowering temperature.
+In Fig.~\ref{fig:Sq_lowNS}, we plot the static spin structure factor obtained from Eq.~(\ref{eq:Sq_lowNS}) for the parabolic dispersion \eqref{eq:disp_parabolic} with a low spin concentration $n_s=0.2$.
+The result agrees qualitatively with the high-$T$ expansion at small $n_{s}$ [see Fig.~\ref{fig:Sq_highT}(g)], showing a clear enhancement at $k=2k_{F}$ upon lowering temperature.
 This enhancement explains why the the introduction of a significant concentration of spin vacancies makes the resistivity upturn more pronounced.
-As it is clear from Eq.~\eqref{tsc}, in the dilute limit the two-spin correlator inherits the oscillatory nature of the real space RKKY interaction.
+As it is clear from Eq.~\eqref{tsc}, in the dilute limit the two-spin correlator inherits the oscillatory nature of the real-space RKKY interaction.
 Consequently, its Fourier transform, given in Eq.~\eqref{eq:Sq_lowNS}, is strongly peaked at $2 k_F$.